5 common MgO board problems and how to avoid them

 Recommended Alternatives

-• Apply a suitable primer designed for MGO surfaces before painting or laminating
+• Apply a suitable primer designed for MgO surfaces before painting or laminating

 • Test adhesive compatibility on a small panel before full application

-• Consider water-resistant or specialized finishes that bond better with MGO boards
+• Consider water-resistant or specialized finishes that bond better with MgO boards

 • Consult the manufacturer’s guidelines to select compatible materials